 Extreme surges in demand for some products may put stress on certain supply chains, while demand for other products will disappear entirely.
 The only thing that operations managers can be certain of is that they must find a way to be prepared for anything.

 Having an agile, highly responsive supply chain can help ensure that production levels can steadily meet demand without creating excess inventory.
 Maintaining a healthy balance between inventory and meeting market demands will be a tricky dance that operations managers will have to quickly master.

-It’s essential that operations managers in 2020 understand the factors that influence buying decisions and optimize the business accordingly.
-The role of an operations manager is evolving beyond simply acting as an agent of cost control.
-Operations is increasingly tied to global performance objectives which encompass everything from product quality, delivery time, to customer service.
+Operations managers in 2021 must understand the factors that influence buying decisions and optimize the business accordingly.
+The role of an operations manager and the entire operational management team is evolving beyond simply acting as an agent of cost control.
+Operations are increasingly tied to global performance objectives which encompass everything from product quality, delivery time, to customer service.

-In 2020, operations managers will work closely with customer service departments to better understand their end-users.
-Relationship management is more important to running a successful business than ever, so it’s no surprise that operations managers will find new ways to optimize the process.
+In 2021, operations managers will work closely with customer service departments to better understand their end-users.
+Relationship management is more important in running a successful business than ever, so it’s no surprise that operations managers will find new ways to optimize the process.

 Going forward, strengthening these customer relationships will be critical as the world begins the long and steady road to recovery from the impact of the pandemic.
 Solid relationships based on real human empathy and compassion will outlast business setbacks caused by COVID-19.